Fleet Weather Center San Diego: History

-NMFC held responsibility for general maritime forecasting in the Pacific and for routing ships around hazardous weather.
-NAFD provided forecast weather for fight operations throughout the western United States and the eastern half of the Pacific.
-SGOT-SD Forecasters and observers deploy with aircraft carriers, amphibious ships, and independent deployers to provide on-scene "organic" maritime forecasting as well as ASW, electromagnetic spectrum Strike and general safety of flight forecasts for the embarked air wings.

-FWC-SD is the ninth name change for the Navy weather operation in San Diego since Navy meteorology was established there in 1944.
+FWC-SD is located on Naval Air Station North Island in San Diego, California.
 The command occupies historic Building 14 that has been the San Diego home of Navy meteorology and oceanography since 1994.
-Building 14 celebrated its 100th Anniversary in October 2019 and formerly functioned as a medical facility.
-Fleet Weather Center San Diego's sister station, Fleet Weather Center Norfolk, is the home of Navy weather forecasting for the Second, Fourth and Sixth Fleet areas of responsibility.
+Building 14 celebrated its 100th anniversary in October 2019 and formerly functioned as a medical facility.

 Current operations

+FWC-SD is the primary operations center for Indo-Pacific weather forecasting, with associated weather offices located in other parts of the region through various Echelon V Commands, Detachments, and Components.
+FWC-SD comprises approximately 400 civilian, military and contract personnel across the Indo-Pacific.
+Personnel are responsible for delivering meteorology and oceanographic capability to Navy, Joint, and Coalition forces operating in Third, Fifth and Seventh Fleets.
+FWC-SD and its Echelon V commands operate other remote detachments and components that generate critical Meteorology and Oceanography (METOC) capability at key locations for the Indo-Pacific region such as Bahrain; Okinawa, Japan; Misawa, Japan; Whidbey Island, WA; and Fallon, NV.

-Today, FWC-SD is the primary operations center for Indo-Pacific weather forecasting, with associated weather offices located in other parts of the region through various Echelon V Commands, Detachments, and Components.
-In 2020, in addition to its existing responsibility as ISIC of Joint Typhoon Warning Center (JTWC), Fleet Weather Center took over ISIC responsibilities for Naval Oceanography Anti-submarine Warfare Command - Yokosuka (NOAC-Y), and Strike Group Oceanography Team (SGOT-SD) as it was formalized as an Echelon V Command.
+In 2020, in addition to its existing responsibility as "Immediate Superior In Command" (ISIC) of Joint Typhoon Warning Center (JTWC), FWC-SD took over ISIC responsibilities for Naval Oceanography Anti-submarine Warfare Command - Yokosuka (NOAC-Y) and SGOT-SD as it was formalized as an echelon V command.